gruntwork-io/docs/_docs-sources/pipelines/upgrading/upgrading-from-infrastructure-pipelines.md

 Now that you have fully migrated your repository, we recommend carrying out some small tests to make sure that you are both confident of the stability of your repository, and that you are comfortable with making changes to it.

-Create a new pull request that makes a small change to your infrastructure, and ensure that the plan and apply workflows run as expected, that you know where the logs will appear, and that you have a good understanding of how to troubleshoot any issues that may arise.
+Create a new pull request that makes a small change to your infrastructure code (adding a comment to a `terragrunt.hcl` file should trigger Pipelines), and ensure that the plan and apply workflows run as expected, that you know where the logs will appear, and that you have a good understanding of how to troubleshoot any issues that may arise.

 Also, if you encountered any road bumps that might be smoothed over for the next customer reading this guide, please consider opening an issue or creating a pull request to improve this guide for the community!